Text-to-Text Pre-Training for Data-to-Text Tasks: Introduction

 \section{Introduction}

-Natural language generation from structured data, or data-to-text \cite{kukich1983design,mckeown1985text}, is the task of generating a textual description conditioned on source content provided in the form of structured data such as a table, graph etc. Some examples of its applications include task oriented dialog \cite{wen2015semantically}, creating summaries from weather forecasts \cite{sripada2003sumtime} etc. In this work we study the applicability of large scale transfer learning learning for this task.
-We use the term "pre-train + fine-tune" to refer to the paradigm of first pre-training a high capacity model on massive text corpora before fine-tuning it on a downstream task.
-Our study shows that such form of transfer learning, which is now ubiquitous in many areas of NLP \cite{devlin2018bert}, works well for text generation from structured data as well.
-In particular, we focus on pre-training in form of the “Text-to-Text Transfer Transformer” (T5) models released by \citet{raffel2019exploring}.
-Fine-tuning T5 achieves state-of-the-art results on three diverse benchmarks spanning task oriented dialogue (MultiWoz), tables-to-text (ToTTo) and graph-to-text (WebNLG).
-Empirical results further suggest the following: \begin{itemize} \item Transfer learning greatly improves robustness of models to out-of-domain inputs. \item T5 outperforms alternatives like BERT \cite{devlin2018bert} and GPT-2 \cite{radford2019language}. \item By leveraging pre-training, a single end-to-end model can outperform sophisticated, multi-stage pipelined approaches. \item With the addition of pre-training, simple transformer \cite{vaswani2017attention} models exceed the performance of more exotic architectures (eg: pointer networks, graph neural networks) specifically tailored for data-to-text generation. \end{itemize} Our approach is simple, only scratching the surface of what is possible.
+Natural language generation from structured data, or data-to-text \cite{kukich1983design,mckeown1985text}, is the task of generating natural language text conditioned on source content provided in the form of structured data such as a table, graph etc. Some example applications include task oriented dialog \cite{wen2015semantically}, summarizing weather forecasts \cite{sripada2003sumtime, goldberg1994using}, etc.

+In this work we study the applicability of large scale text-to-text transfer learning learning for this task.
+In particular, we focus on pre-training in the form of the “Text-to-Text Transfer Transformer” (T5) models released by \citet{raffel2019exploring}.
+Fine-tuning T5 achieves state-of-the-art results on diverse benchmarks spanning task oriented dialogue (MultiWoz), tables-to-text (ToTTo) and graph-to-text (WebNLG).
+Empirical results further demonstrate the following: \begin{itemize} \item Pre-training greatly improves robustness of models to out-of-domain inputs. \item By leveraging pre-training, a simple end-to-end transformer model can outperform sophisticated, multi-stage pipelined approaches and other exotic architectures like graph neural networks. \item T5 outperforms alternatives like BERT \cite{devlin2018bert} and GPT-2 \cite{radford2019language}. \end{itemize} Our approach is simple, only scratching the surface of what is possible.
 There is much to be explored in the space of leveraging unlabelled data, developing unsupervised objectives etc. that are more tailored for generating text from structured data.
 We hope our work serves as a useful baseline for future research, as pre-training becomes ever more prevalent for this task.